taureanh/Project-2/README.md

 ## Introduction

 The objective of this project was to find particular data on a topic of interest and to use different web development software to create a variety of visualizations that will tell a story through using data in our database on Renewable Energy Resource Production in the US.
+We also created a webscraping function that gives you the latest news in regards to renewable energy.

 ## Programs used:
 Javascript\